Join the Emerging Leaders Program

-The Emerging Leaders Program (ELP), launched in January 2021, is an innovative new youth mentorship program focused on gender and leadership.
-The program partners current Harvard undergraduates with high school students from the surrounding Cambridge area.
-Together, they challenge limited conceptions of who can be a leader and who belongs in elite institutions of higher education, and they build critical skills to drive positive change.
+The Emerging Leaders Program (ELP) is a youth leadership development program partnering local high school sophomores with current Harvard undergraduates in a mentoring relationship.
+Together, mentees and mentors challenge limited conceptions of who can be a leader as they build critical skills to drive positive social change.

-Research shows that developing leadership skills among young people contributes in important ways to a healthy democratic society, and Emerging Leaders approaches this challenge in a uniquely Radcliffe way.
-Drawing on Radcliffe’s history—and the vast holdings of the Schlesinger Library on the History of Women in America—the ELP curriculum focuses on influential female-identifying leaders, social movements (both past and present), and the practical skills necessary for community and civic engagement.
+Developing leadership skills among young people contributes in important ways to a healthy democratic society, and Emerging Leaders approaches this challenge in a uniquely Radcliffe way.
+Drawing on Radcliffe’s history—and the vast holdings of the Schlesinger Library on the History of Women in America—the ELP curriculum focuses on the intersection of identity and leadership, social movements (both past and present), and the practical skills necessary for community and civic engagement.

-Harvard College sophomores, juniors, and seniors are eligible to participate as mentors.
-Through online and in-person sessions mentors support and encourage high school participants’ success in the program.
+Harvard College students are eligible to participate as mentors.
+Through weekly in-person sessions mentors support and encourage high school participants’ success in the program.
 College mentors also have an opportunity to develop their own leadership and mentoring skills and to advance their knowledge of youth leadership, social movements, and civic engagement.

-If you are interested in connecting with, inspiring, and mentoring high school students on topics of gender and leadership, social activism, and civic engagement, this program is perfect for you.
+If you are interested in connecting with, inspiring, and mentoring high school students on topics of leadership, social activism, and civic engagement, this program is perfect for you.
 Mentors enhance their own perspectives on leadership and learn hands-on knowledge and skills while guiding their mentees through the program.
-Mentors also engage in training and reflection sessions together, providing opportunities to meet classmates outside your own program or extracurricular network.
+Mentors also engage in training and reflection sessions together, providing opportunities for students to meet classmates outside their own programs or extracurricular network.

-- Mentor up to three local high school students.
-Provide one-on-one and small group mentorship during program time, both in-person and online, throughout the spring semester (approximately 14 program sessions plus a capstone celebration) in support of the ELP curriculum.
+- Mentor up to three local high school students, providing one-on-one and small group support during weekly program sessions.
 Mentors are also expected to be in contact with their mentees on a weekly basis outside of program sessions through approved platforms.

-- Participate in a multi-week mentor training series in fall 2021 and in monthly mentor reflection sessions in spring 2022.
+- Participate in mentor training sessions in fall and winter 2023/24, and in monthly mentor reflection sessions in spring 2024.